Introduction to Utilization Management

 2. Why is utilization management not considered a bedside nursing role?

-3. What skills are important for the utilization management nurse to possess when working with patients and families?
+3. What skills are essential for the utilization management nurse to possess when working with patients and families?

 4. What is the purpose of systematic reviews in utilization management?